 - This exam can take up to 30 minutes

 Diet & Health

-Your diet is an important ingredient to your growing baby and your overall health.
+Your diet is an important ingredient for your growing baby and your overall health.
 Unfortunately, nausea and vomiting in pregnancy is a real, physical problem.
 If you are experiencing nausea and vomiting, our team has summarized critical information below to help manage your symptoms.
-Of course, if you have specific diet or health questions please talk to your doctor about your concerns at your next appointment.
+Of course, if you have a specific diet or health questions, please talk to your doctor about your concerns at your next appointment.